Mindfulness Classes in Heaton Moor, South Manchester

 Classes include some guided meditation, plus I share other tools and ideas to help you improve wellbeing (keep reading for more detail about what happens in a class).
 You can drop-in to the evening classes, you don’t have to commit to attending every time – just come to whichever of the scheduled dates work for you.
-They are a great introduction for mindfulness beginners, but also useful for those who already have a practice, as a way to keep developing.
+For beginners, these classes are a good way to dip your toe in or begin your mindfulness practice.
+They are also helpful for people who already have a mindfulness practice, as a way to keep developing.
 Read more about why classes are beneficial here.

 Evening classes are always 7.30-9pm and usually take place a couple of times per month.
 (These are not always on the same evening of the week, and are not always fortnightly, sometimes there is a longer gap between classes).
 Upcoming dates are listed below.
 Please feel free to email me if you want to clarify anything.

-You will notice that we use different rooms at the centre – I will also put a note on the door so you know which buzzer to press.
+You will notice that we use different rooms at the centre – I always put a note on the door so you know which buzzer to press.

 This page is kept up to date and any changes to dates would be posted here.
-If you sign up for my mailing list via the Home page, you’ll receive the upcoming dates each month.
+Should I ever need to cancel a class at short notice, I would send a message via the mailing list (though this isn’t very likely – in over 3 years, I’ve only ever had to cancel once, with a couple of weeks notice).
+If you sign up for my mailing list via the Home page, you’ll also receive free tips once per month, plus the upcoming class dates.
 You can also follow me on social media if you want to see additional reminders (see the Contact page).

 What happens in a class?

 Rest assured you won’t have to sit cross-legged in silence for extended periods – you just sit in chairs while I guide you with instruction.
-I usually include a short talk to share some ideas you can use in daily life, plus some guided meditation.
+I usually share some ideas you can use in daily life, plus some guided meditation and discussion.
 From 8.30 you can stay on for a cup of tea and a chat (or leave it there if you’re pushed for time).
-Before attending – please see the info at the bottom of this page to make sure that my approach is right for you.

 Where do classes take place?